 India always tries to harm Pakistan through different stratagems.
 On March 9, 2022, India launched a nuclear warhead-capable missile, which they later claimed to be a mistake.
-That missile could have caused serious damage to infrastructure besides millions of casualties.
+That missile could have caused serious damage to infrastructure besides million of deaths including women and children.
 Indians claim that it was by mistake but according to the rules, this type of missile cannot be launched by any force without the Prime Minister's permission.
-It raised many questions on the security protocols of the Indian Air Force.
+It raised many questions on the security protocols of Indian Air Force.
 India may be driing away from its "No First Use" doctrine, but it is evident that India intends to destroy Pakistan.
 The Indian army has deployed three regiments of Brahmos missiles along the Pakistan-China border.